ydirson/gl-streaming/USAGE.md

 ## Client
 ### • GLS_USE_SRVSIZE
-- Use server window size insread of X Window size.
+- Use server window size instead of X Window size.
 - Disabled by default.
 - May useful for fixing draw size bugs.